lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 <a target="_blank" class="image-link" href="/assets/eng-metrics/multi-queue-system.png"><img style="margin-bottom: -18px;" src="/assets/eng-metrics/multi-queue-system.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>An engineering system modeled as a system composed of multiple queues feeding one another</i></center>

-The advantage of modeling our engineering system as a multi-queue system is that we can still use a cumulative flow diagram to analyze its performance.
-The only difference between this diagram and the last is that we'll break down the "in progress" band into multiple other bands.
+The advantage of modeling our engineering system as a multi-queue system is that we can still use the same metrics to analyze its behavior.
+Furthermore, we can still use cumulative flow diagrams to monitor its performance.

+Let's go ahead and plot a cumulative flow diagram for a multi-queue system.
+This time we'll break down the "in progress" band into multiple other bands representing the various queues, which are the different parts of our process.

 <a target="_blank" class="image-link" href="/assets/eng-metrics/multi-queue-cfd.png"><img style="margin-bottom: -18px;" src="/assets/eng-metrics/multi-queue-cfd.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>A cumulative flow diagram for a multi-queue engineering system</i></center>

 Despite having broken down the cumulative flow diagram's bands, the same principles apply.
 This time, however, we have much more granular information about how the different parts of the system behave.

 If we want to know the number of items that need reviews, we can look at the vertical distance between the "development" and "review" bands, for example.
-Similarly, we can look at the horizontal distance between those bands to determine the average time items take to go from "development" to "review".
+Similarly, we can look at the horizontal distance between those bands to determine the approximate average time items take from "development" to "review."

 <a target="_blank" class="image-link" href="/assets/eng-metrics/multi-queue-cfd-annotated.png"><img style="margin-bottom: -18px;" src="/assets/eng-metrics/multi-queue-cfd-annotated.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>The cumulative flow diagram's properties remain the same in spite of us having broken it down into multiple bands</i></center>

-In addition to the visual representation of metrics remaining the same, the dynamics between them also persist.
+In addition to the visual representation of metrics remaining the same, the dynamics between them persist.

 Assume, for example, that the rate at which tasks enter the review stage is greater than the rate at which they are deployed to a staging environment.
 In that case, the diagram's red band will bulge, revealing an increase in work-in-progress and, consequently, in average cycle time.

 <a target="_blank" class="image-link" href="/assets/eng-metrics/bulging-review-band.png"><img style="margin-bottom: -18px;" src="/assets/eng-metrics/bulging-review-band.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>When tasks become ready for review more quickly than they are reviewed, WIP increases, and, consequently, cycle-times elongate</i></center>

 This dynamic between metrics once again reveals how important it is to match arrival and departure rates.
-That should be done both for the system as a whole and its different parts.
+This practice applies both to the system as a whole and its different parts.

-This rate-matching is the precise reason why Kanban worked so well for the Japanese manufacturers during their "economic miracle."
+This rate-matching is the precise reason why Kanban worked so well for Japanese manufacturers during their "economic miracle."

 [Contrary to popular belief, Kanban cards do _not_ refer to the cards (or post-its) on the Kanban board.
 Instead, they refer to cards that folks in one segment of the manufacturing process would send to the previous segment to indicate they're ready to receive more work](https://en.wikipedia.org/wiki/Kanban#Kanban_(cards)).